Skip to content

 SPARQL updater

-2. Run mvn clean install to create the file /target/sparql-updater.jar.
+2. Run mvn clean package to create the file /target/sparql-updater.jar.
 This file contains the code to automatically load sets from the Europeana FTP server and write it to Virtuoso.
-It will also check regularly if datasets were modified and if so will update Virtuoso by uploading changes sets again and deleting the old set.

-3. Run docker build . -t europeana/sparql to create a Docker image containing both Virtuoso and the sparql-updater.jar.
-This file will now contain the sparql-updater.user.properties file, so don't push this to DockerHub!
+3. Run docker build -t europeana/sparql-virtuoso-updater -f Dockerfile_updater ..
+This will create a Docker image containing both Virtuoso and the built sparql-updater.jar.
+The jar file will contain the sparql-updater.user.properties file, so don't push this to DockerHub!

 Some things to be aware of:

-• Loading all Europeana datasets will require around 150GB of disk space!
+• Loading all Europeana datasets in Virtuoso will require around 150GB of disk space!

-• For local testing purposes we use a hard-coded password (see DBA_PASSWORD variable in docker-compose-localtest.yml file.
-For production purposes the credentials in this .yml file and in the user.properties file should be changed.
+• For local testing purposes we use a hard-coded password (see DBA_PASSWORD variable in docker-compose-updater.yml and docker-compose-virtuoso.yml files).
+For production purposes the credentials in this .yml file and in the updater's user.properties file should be changed.

-• After startup a folder named /database is created relative to the startup location.
-This folder contains the Virtuoso database files but also has a folder named tmp-ingest where files are stored that are downloaded from the ftp-server and generated by the sparql-updater for ingestion.
+• After startup a folder named /database is automatically created relative to the startup location.
+This folder contains the Virtuoso database files but also has a folder named tmp-ingest where files will be stored that are downloaded from the ftp-server and generated by the sparql-updater for ingestion.
 These files are automatically deleted when they are no longer needed.

 • You can check which datasets are loaded using this SPARQL query: SELECT DISTINCT ?g WHERE { GRAPH ?g {?s a ?o} }